 1 INTRODUCTION

 Pipelines can undergo significant amounts of tension and bending moments due to landslides, seismic activities as well as discontinuous permafrost.
-Also excessive temperature gradients between the inner and outer surfaces of pipes effect the material behaviour of pipes considerably.
+Also excessive temperature gradients between the installation and operating temperatures affect the material behaviour of pipes considerably.
 Due to these mechanical effects on the pipe structure it is important to have a thorough understanding of pipeline structural response under applied forces.

 Cold bending is a procedure which changes the pipeline direction in a horizontal or vertical plane in order to make the pipeline direction conform to the terrain conditions.
-In the process of cold bending residual stresses are concentrated in the vicinity of the cold bended part.
-The plastic material response is also effected in this process since the extrados of the cold bend is loaded beyond the yield stress in tension and the intrados of the cold bend is loaded beyond the yield stress in compression.
+In the process of cold bending residual stresses are concentrated in the vicinity of the cold bent part.
+The plastic material response is also affected in this process since the extrados of the cold bend is loaded beyond the yield stress in tension and the intrados of the cold bend is loaded beyond the yield stress in compression.
 Experimental studies carried out by Caminada et al [4] on cold bends with an R/OD ratio of 4.5 and grade T92 showed a 22% increase of the yield strength at the extrados and 18% decrease of the yield strength at the intrados.
 This experimental outcome also confirms that failure at the compression side is more likely to occur in cold bended pipes due to the decreased mechanical properties at the intrados in the cold bending process.
-Moreover, the deformations caused by soil-pipe interaction tend to accumulate at the cold ben parts.
+Moreover, the deformations caused by soil-pipe interaction tend to accumulate at the cold bent parts.
+As cold bends have a lower stiffness than straight pipes, and thus such deformations are expected to be concentrated at cold bends [7].
 All these conditions make the cold bends especially prone to buckling and rupture under bending loads.

 Sen et al, [1], [2], [3] conducted comprehensive experimental research in order to analyze the structural response of cold bended pipes under internal pressure and in-plane bending.
 In this research project a total of 8 full scale specimens with steel grades X60, X65 and X80 were tested.
-In one of the full scale tests of this research project an X65 cold bend pipe under in-plane bending load and 80% SMYS internal pressure ruptured at the tension side in an unexpected way after the formation of wrinkles at the compression side (Figure 1).
+In one of the full scale tests of this research project an X65 cold bent pipe under in-plane bending load and 80% SMYS internal pressure ruptured at the tension side in an unexpected way after the formation of wrinkles at the compression side (Figure 1).
 This rare mode of failure is usually not considered in the design of cold bends since tensile failure is considered to be a type of structural failure associated with girth weld locations.
 The experimental setup for this particular test is shown in Figure 2.
 The schematic in Figure 2 shows that the sections of the pipe wall adjacent to the end plates are covered with collars in order to prevent these sections from buckling.
 This prevention is necessary in order to eliminate the effect of the end plates on the structure and to have an experimental setup which resembles the field conditions.
 In the setup of Figure 2 the displacement load is applied on the pipe on one side using a bending beam which is connected to the moment arm with a hinge.
 This connection point is referred to as the loading pin in the subsequent parts of this paper.
 The position of the other end plate is kept fixed throughout the test.

-In our previous work [5], [6] this particular cold bend configuration is simulated both with and without internal pressure using the simulation software Abaqus.
+In our previous work [5], [6] this particular cold bend configuration is simulated both with and without internal pressure using the finite element simulation software Abaqus version 6.12.
 The material properties and geometry used in these simulations of the X65 cold bend are given in Table 1.